Skip to main content

 Yes.
 The verify form uses the autocomplete="one-time-code" attribute, so iOS Safari surfaces the 6-digit code from the Mail app directly in the keyboard suggestion bar — one tap to fill all six boxes.
 Android Chrome and Firefox have equivalent suggestions when SMS Retriever-style attributes are honored.

 Not in this phase.
-Recovery is admin-assisted (an admin or super admin can disable MFA on the locked-out account).
+Recovery is admin-assisted (another admin can disable MFA on the locked-out account; if no other admin is available, contact the Praxis AI team at humans@praxis-ai.com).
 Backup codes are tracked for a follow-up release.

 Not in this phase either.
 The current implementation is email-only, which keeps the recovery surface simple (admin override) and avoids managing a TOTP secret store.
 TOTP and WebAuthn / passkeys are on the longer-term roadmap.